 Through the years, Liz Kantor MD, Stephanie Roberts MD, Lisa Pratt MD, and Dawn Harbatkin MD served as Medical Directors of Lyon Martin, continuing the important work of delivering medical care to lesbians and other women in San Francisco.
 Sherron Mills, NP served as Executive Director for many years, and afterwards founded Pacific Reproductive Services Sperm Bank & Insemination Services in San Francisco and Los Angeles, which was founded in 1984 specifically to serve lesbians.
 Alana Schilling continued to work at UCSF and is a currently a Senior Research Administrator there in the Department of Orofacial Sciences.

 It is clear that Lyon-Martin has been on the cutting edge of lesbian health care since its founding.
-Today, Lyon-Martin Health Services continues to provide care to lesbians, women of color, low-income women, older women, women with disabilities & transgender people.
+Today, Lyon-Martin Health Services continues to provide care to lesbians, bisexual women, women of color, low-income women, older women, women with disabilities & transgender people.
 Lyon-Martin has also been at the forefront of educating other medical providers in lesbian and transgender health care issues, and assumes a position of national prominence in the area of LGBT health care.

 We faced an organizational crisis in 2011 when it was revealed that significant debt threatened to close the organization.
 New management and a new Board of Directors worked tirelessly to make necessary changes and rebuild our viability.
 Despite these efforts and a remarkable outpouring of support from the community, numerous challenges such as changes to a city contract, the sale of the building which houses us, and increasing administrative and regulatory burdens required a new approach.

 On March 1st, 2015 Lyon-Martin merged with HealthRIGHT 360—a family of health centers and behavioral health programs serving communities throughout California.
-The partnership enables both organizations to maintain and expand culturally competent primary care and behavioral health services to women, lesbians and transgender people.While preserving each organization’s unique specializations and orientation to care, the strategic alliance bolsters both groups in the changing landscape of healthcare under the full implementation of the Affordable Care Act.
+The partnership enables both organizations to maintain and expand culturally competent primary care and behavioral health services to women, queer and transgender people.While preserving each organization’s unique specializations and orientation to care, the strategic alliance bolsters both groups in the changing landscape of healthcare under the full implementation of the Affordable Care Act.
 More about our merger.